 Living in the past is generally not a good idea.
-Yet, a lot of people have difficulties to put the past behind them and start living in the now.
+Yet, a lot of people find it hard to put the past behind them and start living in the now.

 This article is about how to stop living in the past and focus on enjoying the now more.
 I’ve included interesting studies on how living in the past can affect your happiness, with actionable tips to move forward with your live.